Internet-lab/LinuxPC/README.md

  - After making changes to the VM  (running InstallBaremetalPC.sh or installing/removing packages), export the VM using “Export Appliance” in Virtualbox.
 The exported appliance is saved as an OVF file.
  - Import the exported appliance to create a new VM.
 We call this version the *Build VM*.
  - Start the *Build VM* and log in as `labuser'.
- - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flashdrive.
-Once the flashdrive is created, delete the *Build VM*.
+ - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flash drive.
+Once the flash drive is created, delete the *Build VM*.

+### 3.2  Touch up the VM
+  - Change the screen background.
+There are templates available for PC1, PC2, ...
+  - In the *Activities*, remove the icon for `Help` and add icons for `Wireshark`, `LXTerminal`, `Files`,  and `Mousepad`.
+  - Make sure that you have an interface running:
+    - Check interface name by typing `ip link`.
+Then enable the network interface (say with name enp0s3) and start a DHCP client with

+     ```$ sudo ifconfig enp0s3 up```

+     ```$ sudo dhclient enp0s3```

+## 3.3.
+Insert flash drive
+Insert a flash drive (min.
+16 GB) into a USB port of the computer where Virtual with the VM from Step 3 is running.
+The flash drive must be mounted in the Ubuntu VM.
+Sometimes the Ubuntu VM is unable to grab the flash drive, i.e., it does not appear as a drive.
+In this case, select the Ubuntu VM in the VM Manager and go to Settings→ Ports → USB, and add the flash drive.
+Then removing and re-inserting the flash drive should show it in the Ubuntu VM.

+Another reason that the  flash drive does not mount is that the flash drive requires USB 3.0, and the Virtualbox VM is not configured for this.
+In this case, you have to shutdown Ubuntu, and in Virtualbox select "Settings->Port->USB" and select `USB3.0 Controller`.
+Then, insert the flash drive again and see if it is mounted.

+*Comment: The reason to check the flash drive at this time is that changing the USB 3.0 controller requires to shut down the VM.
+SInce the ISO image (in  Step 3.4) is written to a temporary directory, the ISO image is vanished after a reboot.*

-### 3.2  Run script that creates ISO image
+### 3.4  Run script that creates ISO image
-Check that the script `makeLiveCD.sh` is in the home directory.
+  - Check that the script `makeLiveCD.sh` is in the home directory.
 If not, download the script with

 ```$ wget  https://raw.githubusercontent.com/Internet-lab/LinuxPC/main/InstallBaremetalPC.sh```

-The shelll script `makeLiveCD.sh` creates an .iso image (“liveCD.iso”) from the current virtual machine.
+  - The shelll script `makeLiveCD.sh` creates an .iso image (“liveCD.iso”) from the current virtual machine.
 From the home directory of `labuser`, run the script with the command

 ```$ sudo bash makeLiveCD.sh```

 The script asks a few times for information.
 If you do not know otherwise, select the default option.
 The default location of the ISO script is `/tmp/tmpfs/liveCD.iso`.

-## 4. Create a bootable flashdrive with LiveCD
+## 4. Create a bootable flash drive with LiveCD
 a.
-Insert a flashdrive (min.
-16 GB) into a USB port of the computer where Virtual with the VM from Step 3 is running.
-The flashdrive must be mounted in the Ubuntu VM.
+Check that the  flash drive from Step 3.3 nto a USB port of the computer where Virtual with the VM from Step 3 is running.
+The flash drive must be mounted in the Ubuntu VM.
-Sometimes the Ubuntu VM is unable to grab the flashdrive, i.e., it does not appear as a drive.
-In this case, select the Ubuntu VM in the VM Manager and go to Settings→ Ports → USB, and add the flashdrive.
-Then removing and re-inserting the flashdrive should show it in the Ubuntu VM.
+Sometimes the Ubuntu VM is unable to grab the flash drive, i.e., it does not appear as a drive.
+In this case, select the Ubuntu VM in the VM Manager and go to Settings→ Ports → USB, and add the flash drive.
+Then removing and re-inserting the flash drive should show it in the Ubuntu VM.

+Another reason that the  flash drive does not mount is that the flash drive requires USB 3.0, and the Virtualbox VM is not configured for this.
+In this case, you have to shutdown Ubuntu, and in Virtualbox select "Settings->Port->USB" and select `USB3.0 Controller`.
+Then, insert the flash drive again and see if it is mounted.

 b.
-Identify the device name of the flashdrive with the command
+Identify the device name of the flash drive with the command

 ```$ sudo lsblk -p```